mudgen/personal-diamonds/README.md

 It is possible for projects outside the Personal Diamond project to also create facets and user interfaces for personal diamonds.

-People can also join the Personal Diamond project to create new facets and user interfaces for it.
+People can also join the Personal Diamond project to create new facets and user interfaces.